-I went to their house, and also it was, a.k.a., house-church.
+We went to their house and also it was house church.
 They have rented house which is used for living room and church at big room.
 There I trained three nights for native people.
 Mostly Romanian rural people and low classes I still remember.
 Anyway I have done well, and came back to Korea, it was first overseas ministry experience.